noahch/PyAffact/README.md

     pip install -r requirements.txt
    ```

+3. Adjust the dataset path in the configuration files located in config/train and config/eval

-3. Evaluate a pretrained model:
+4. Evaluate a pretrained model:

     ```bash
     # inside the conda environment, run the following command:
    python py_affact_evaluate.py --config.name=eval/affact
     ```

-4. Train a model:
+5. Train a model:

     ```bash
     # inside the conda environment, run the following command: